dannystewart/volumeHUD/README.md

 ## Permissions

-I worked hard to ensure the app would function as well as possible without requiring any permissions.
-It will request two that are **completely optional:**
+I worked hard to ensure the app could function without requiring any permissions.
+It will request two that are **optional but recommended**.

-- **Accessibility:** The app works by detecting changes to volume and brightness levels, which means the HUD won't appear when you try to go below 0% or above 100% since the levels don't change.
-Input monitoring works around this by watching for key presses.
-That's the only thing you'll lose if you leave it off.
-- **Notifications:** Used only to confirm the app has started (and only when launched manually, not as a login item).
-Feel free to leave them disabled if you find them unnecessary.
+- **Notifications** are used only to confirm the app has started (and only when launched manually, not as a login item).
+Feel free to disable if you find them unnecessary.
+- **Accessibility** is needed for full functionality.
+The app will work without it, but you lose some features:
+  - The system HUD will still appear alongside volumeHUD.
+  - The HUD won't appear if you go below 0% or above 100% since it can't use key presses to determine if levels should have changed.
+  - Brightness checks may be less reliable since key timing can't be used to check whether a change is user-initiated.

+Apart from that, all other features should work.

 ## Troubleshooting